w3ctech-editorial-department/craco-antd-mobile/README.md

 You can modify the default Ant Design Mobile theme by changing some Less variables.

-`craco-antd-mobile` will look for variables in a Less file at `./antd-mobile.customize.less`.
+`@w3ctech-editorial-department/craco-antd-mobile` will look for variables in a Less file at `./antd-mobile.customize.less`.
 (You can customize this file path with the `customizeThemeLessPath` option.)

 ```less
 @brand-primary: #00eaa9;